jvb3/portfolio-website/public/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Techstacker](https://techstacker.com/how-to-prevent-image-stretching-with-flexbox/) - This article explained how to get images to shrink when using flexbox.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Smooth Scroll without dependency](https://www.youtube.com/watch?v=zVzKEVmigPY&t=1031s) - This video tutorial taught me how to get the browser to smoothly scroll to a section within the page after clicking a button.
+No need to install any packages.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**